-MARNING Perform all bonding and grounding connections prior to any electrical and communications connections.
+Perform all bonding and grounding connections prior to any electrical and communications connections.

 In order to prevent condensation prior to being placed in service, do not remove the desiccant until the CUBE is sealed and power is applied.
-Basic electrical diagrams are shown in Figures 9 and 10.
+A basic electrical diagram is shown in Figure 7.